geoext/geoext/development.md

 [Coveralls.io](https://coveralls.io/github/geoext/geoext3)
 * `generate:example`generates a sample application in the examples folder.
 Use this to start a new feature example for GeoExt3.
-* `generate:doc` generates an API documentation that you can access in the browser via `/apidocs/index.html`. (requires the external `jsduck` command)
+* `generate:docs` generates an API documentation that you can access in the browser via `/apidocs/index.html`. (requires the external `jsduck` command)

 Make sure to run `npm install` before using these scripts as this will install